 The best acne treatment for you depends on the severity of your acne.
 For mild to moderate cases, a good skincare routine with effective topical treatments is usually typically enough to achieve significant (if not complete) clearance of the acne within several months.
-In cases of severe acne, there is typically an improvement with topical treatments though full clearance may require the addition of an oral medication.
+In severe acne cases, there is typically an improvement with topical treatments though full clearance may require the addition of oral medication.

 Start with a topical acne treatment: There are many different topical skincare products available, both OTC (over-the-counter) and subscription, proven to help treat and prevent acne.
-Unfortunately, an appointment with a dermatologist can be expensive—as can trial and error with drugstore acne treatments products.
+Unfortunately, an appointment with a dermatologist can be expensive—as can trial and error with drugstore acne treatment products.
 A good place to start is with medications that contain benzoyl peroxide and/or salicylic acid, which are provided to fight the acne vulgaris bacteria, unclog pores, and effectively treat acne.Pro Tip: To find the right acne treatment for your unique skin, take the free MDace skin assessment.
 It will analyze your skin condition and customized an acne treatment plan with personalized products tailored to your acne severity, skin type, and sensitivities.

 Do not just spot treat: While spot treatments such as drying lotions and pimple patches can be a big help for healing individual blemishes, they will not do anything to prevent future breakouts.
 It's important to apply a medicated acne treatment to the entire area(s) affected with acne.